-Panama Canal trips reveal one of the world's most famous and fascinating waterways.
 Many people combine a visit to the canal with their cruise or simply with a visit to Panama's capital city.
-Take a look at three options for making a budget travel excursion.
+Take a look at three options for making a budget travel excursion to the canal.

 Option #1: Visit the Miraflores Locks